yiisoft/validator/docs/guide/en/configuring-rules-via-php-attributes.md

 $validator = (new Validator())->validate($post, $postRulesProvider);
 ```

-For rules without relations, instead of using [`Composite`] directly, create a child class that extends from it and put the
+For rules without relations, instead of using `Composite` directly, create a child class that extends from it and put the
 rules into it.
-Don't forget to add the [`Attributes`] support.
+Don't forget to add the attribute support.

 ```php
 use Attribute;